Aguila-m/Aguila-m/README.md

 Currently, I'm a Relationship Banker at JP Morgan Chase assiting client with all their financial needs.
 With that being said, I am currently a student at TripleTen, enrolled in a Business Analytics bootcamp.
 A motivated student with current expierence in spreadsheets, SQL and Tableau, with these skills I aspire to be a Data Engineer.

 Some facts about me:
-- 🔨 I am into fixing things, if it is broken, you can be I will try to fix it.
+- 🔨 I am into fixing things, if it is broken, you can bet I will try to fix it.
 Car, house, computer or fridge.
-I will try, even if i break it some more.
+I will try, even if I break it some more.
 - 🏎️ I love cars, I enjoy driving for long hours as well as working on them.
 It brings some sort of serenity to me.
 - ♟️⚽ I am into sports heavily!
 Soccer, boxing, basketball, biking, chess and recently pickleball.
 - My dream is to work for Google or Nasa as an analyst by 2025!